jor3l/pebblejs-keyboard/README.md

 # PebbleJS Keyboard

-PebbleJS keyboard is a simple try to get a working keyboard in the watch.
+PebbleJS keyboard is a simple attempt to get a working keyboard in the watch.

-The idea is to provide a simple and fast keyboard for quick replies, sing ups or validations (code validation e.g).
+The idea is to provide a simple and fast input method for quick replies, sing ups or validations (code validation e.g).

 ## Getting started